A day in the life of The King

 Being the King of the Belgians is a real job!
 King Philippe has very busy days...

-Early in the morning, King Philippe eats his breakfast at home with the Queen and his children and reads the newspapers.
-Then, he goes to his office, which is in the Royal Palace of Brussels, a symbol of the royal function
+Early in the morning, King Philippe eats his breakfast at home with the Queen and his two youngest children, Prince Emmanuel and Princess Eléonore, and reads the newspapers.
+Princess Elisabeth and Prince Gabriel are studying abroad and therefore only come home during the holidays.
+Afterwards, the King goes to his office, which is in the Royal Palace of Brussels, a symbol of the royal function.

 In the morning, King Philippe and his team participate in many meetings: they discuss what is happening in Belgium and in the world (news update).
 Together, they prepare the King's workday.